JeffersonLab/xmsg-docs/content/guides/subscriptions.md

 After 10 unsuccessful attempts, an exception will be thrown because the subscription could not be started.

-{: .note }
+!!! note
-Since the subscription will be checked before starting the background thread, the `subscribe` method can block several hundred of milliseconds waiting for a control message to confirm that the subscription can receive messages.
+    Since the subscription will be checked before starting the background thread, the `subscribe` method can block
+    several hundred of milliseconds waiting for a control message to confirm that the subscription can receive messages.

 The **background thread** simply runs a continuos loop that periodically polls the `subSocket` for new ZMQ raw messages.